 To keep appraisers and homeowners safe during the COVID-19 crisis, pros that regulate appraisal practices are reviewing appraisal requirements and making temporary adjustments to limit the need for appraisers to go inside homes they’re evaluating.

-Fannie Mae and Freddie Mac, for example, are accepting appraisals with either a drive-by (exterior-only) inspection or a desktop inspection for some transactions when an interior and exterior appraisal is not available.
+Fannie Mae and Freddie Mac, for example, are accepting appraisals with either an exterior-only inspection (which some folks are referring to as a “drive-by” appraisal) or a remote desktop inspection for some transactions when interior access is not available.

-What’s a “desktop appraisal,” you ask?
-This is when an appraiser uses the valuation software to access data on similar homes in the area to closely estimate the home’s market value.
+A desktop appraisal is when an appraiser collects information on similar homes in the area to closely estimate a home’s market value.

 However, experts note that these temporary adjustments aren’t industry-wide … yet.